gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/tutorials/hello-project.md

 ---

-Note: This page was superseded by the new [Create a Blinky ARM test project][1] page.
+Note: This page was superseded by the new [Create a Blinky Arm test project][1] page.

-If you are new to ARM development, it is recommended to follow this short tutorial and learn how to build a simple test executable program.
+If you are new to Arm development, it is recommended to follow this short tutorial and learn how to build a simple test executable program.

 Note: this tutorial was created with the **GNU Tools for ARM Embedded Processors** toolchain in mind.
 Only when using this toolchain the build is guaranteed to succeed.
 Using other toolchains might be possible, but small changes might be necessary in the source code and in the linker options.